govuk-one-login/observability-infrastructure/lambdalayer/README.md

 - `AdditionalCodeSigningVersionArns`: add `arn:aws:signer:eu-west-2:216552277552:/signing-profiles/DynatraceSigner/5uwzCCGTPq`
 - `CustomKmsKeyArns`: add `arn:aws:kms:eu-west-2:216552277552:key/4bc58ab5-c9bb-4702-a2c3-5d339604a8fe`

-Your lambda needs to have access to the internet, so that it can send it's metrics to Dynatrace.
+Your Lambda Function needs to have access to the internet, so that it can send it's metrics to Dynatrace.

 ### Template